Skip to content

 4. Use transient history for temporary conversations or testing

-5. Extend the History class for custom storage needs rather than reimplementing
+5. Extend the History class for custom storage needs; use plugins for context strategies

 Summary